zeid-hub/python-p4-v2-flask-sqlalchemy-1-intro/README.md

 **Flask-SQLAlchemy** is a Flask extension that makes it easier to work with SQLAlchemy.

-A **schema migration** is performed on a database whenever it is necessary to update or revert the schema to a newer or older version. **Alembic:** is a lightweight database migration tool for usage with SQLAlchemy. **Flask-Migrate** is a Flask extension that handles database migrations using Alembic.
+A **schema migration** is performed whenever it is necessary to update or revert the database schema to a newer or older version. **Alembic:** is a lightweight database migration tool for SQLAlchemy. **Flask-Migrate** is a Flask extension that handles database migrations using Alembic.

 In this lesson, we will use Flask-SQLAlchemy to configure a database connection and to define a model for storing data about pets.
 We will use Flask-Migrate to